-As stated previously we are in the process of developing detailed programme plans for the implementation of the BCF programme in collaboration with ECC, Providers and other key stakeholders.
+We are in the process of developing detailed programme plans for the implementation of the BCF programme in collaboration with ECC.

-6. BCF Programme structure
+f) BCF Programme structure

 The development and delivery of the BCF programme is expected to be complex and challenging, particularly the communications, engagement and governance elements of the programme.
 Therefore based on this we have adopted a working group and task and finish group approach to programme management.
 The following diagram overleaf (Fig 6) describes the main standing groups that will sit during the development and early stages of delivery.
 These will be complimented, when and where necessary by task and finish groups which will be convened for a time limited task specific period.